ben174/hsts-cookie/README.md

     [1,0,0,0,0,0,0,0,0,0,1,0,0,0,0,0,0,0,0,0,0,1,0,0]

-I then reconstruct that bit array into a integer again, and bam - I've retrieved your fingerprint.
+I then reconstruct that bit array into an integer again, and bam - I've retrieved your fingerprint.

     100000000010000000000100 == 8396804